chavo1/terraform-bundle/README.md

 terraform
 terraform-provider-aws_v2.27.0_x4
 ```
-- For Terraform Enterprise you should create the bundle with specified OS and architecture
+- For on-premises Terraform Enterprise you should create the bundle with specified OS and architecture
 ```
 $ terraform-bundle package -os=linux -arch=amd64 terraform-bundle.hcl
 ...